-The programmes of study are, by necessity, organised into apparently distinct domains, but pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
-They should also apply their mathematical knowledge to science and other subjects.
+Although the Maths curriculum is organised into distinct strands, pupils are encouraged to make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
+Wherever possible, they should also apply their mathematical knowledge to science and other subjects.

 At St Mary’s we follow the ‘Inspire Maths’ approach to teaching mathematics.
 This was introduced to all children in Summer 2023.
 The principles of White Rose Maths are being further developed to ensure the curriculum is fully implemented across all key stages.

 What is White Rose Maths?